Drowsy Driving

 How Fatigue Impacts Driving Performance

 According to the Center for Disease Control and Prevention (CDC), going 24 hours without sleep has the same impact on driving performance as a blood alcohol content of 0.10%—higher than the legal limit in any state.
+Data from the National Motor Vehicle Crash Causation Survey (NMVCCS) suggests that fatigued drivers are twice as likely to make performance errors, including:

 • Panic or freezing